retargetly/sdk-android/README.md

 ## Versioning

-We use [GitHub](https://github.com/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/nextdots/retargetly-android-lib.git).

 ## Authors